nelaturuharsha/TurboPrune/README.md

 8. **Random Pruning** from [The Unreasonable Effectiveness of Random Pruning: Return of the Most Naive Baseline for Sparse Training](https://openreview.net/pdf?id=VBZJ_3tz-t)

 ### File structure:
-1. **harness.py** - contains the training harness for actually training the network, has the requisite setup for DDP.
+1. **harness.py**: contains the training harness for actually training the network, has the requisite setup for DDP.
-2. **harness_params.py** - Provides the parameters to be provided via config (fastargs), they are defined here.
+2. **harness_params.py**: Provides the parameters to be provided via config (fastargs), they are defined here.
 Please refer to the code, or [documentation]() for usage directions.
-3. **harness_utils.py** - contains methods used for rewinding the weights, optimizer and other nice things we need to make this training work.
+3. **harness_utils.py**: contains methods used for rewinding the weights, optimizer and other nice things we need to make this training work.
-4. **utils/conv_type** - has the layers definitons and the model pre-processing function to insert the mask parameters as a buffer into those layers.
+4. **utils/conv_type**: has the layers definitons and the model pre-processing function to insert the mask parameters as a buffer into those layers.
 This is what you probably want to edit for adding support for > insert custom SOTA architecture here.
-5. **dataset.py** - definiton for CIFAR10/CIFAR100, DDP or otherwise.
+5. **utils/dataset.py**: definiton for CIFAR10/CIFAR100, DDP or otherwise.
-6. **schedulers.py** - learning rate schedulers, for when you need to use them.
+6. **utils/schedulers.py**: learning rate schedulers, for when you need to use them.
 The default config has what works best.
+7. **utils/pruning_utils.py**: Pruning harness.

-7. **pruning_utils.py** - pruning within the harness itself is not very stable and probably not the right way (also the harness is supposed to train the network anyway).
-So this file contains all the criterion we use for pruning (those in the previous section) and a pruning harness to prune before you train :) -- hopefully this is useful.
-Pruning harness can be called at the beginning for Pruning at Initialization (PaI), one-shot pruning or in between levels for an iterative method.
-Where necessary, it will use a GPU/Dataset.
+- Pruning within the training harness itself is not very stable w.r.t DDP and probably not the right way (also the harness is supposed to just train the network anyway).
+- This file contains all the criterion we use for pruning (those in the previous section) and a pruning harness to prune before you train :) -- hopefully this is useful.
+- Pruning harness can be called at the beginning for -- Pruning at Initialization (PaI),
+    -- one-shot pruning or
+    -- At each level for an iterative method.
+    -- Where necessary, it will use a GPU/Dataset.

-8. **single_gpu_harness.py** - without all the fancy DDP stuff, straightforward and simple.
+8. **utils/single_gpu_harness.py** - without all the fancy DDP stuff, straightforward and simple.

 ### Important Pre-requisites
 - To run ImageNet experiments, you obviously need ImageNet downloaded -- in addition, since we use FFCV, you would need to generate .beton files as per the instructions [here](https://github.com/libffcv/ffcv-imagenet).